alaslong/snake/README.md

 Each time you eat an apple, the snake will get longer.
 As the snake gets longer, the speed of the game will increase.

+Once you bump into yourself or reach the edge of the screen, the game ends and your score is displayed.

 # Demo

 You can play the game [here](https://alaslong.github.io/snake).